opendocsg/slw-judgments-backfill/2014_SGHC_204/report.md

 30     The second reason, which is related to the first, was that it was plain from the title documents adduced in evidence that subdivision of the land into the lots upon which the Properties are currently situate had occurred _before_ the Third Defendant became the registered proprietor of the Properties.
 In particular, I note that when the Certificate of Title for No 21 was registered by the Third Defendants on 4 July 1995, No 21 was already situate on its present lot, that is, Lot No TS 16-882T.
 The plan of Lot No TS 16-882T dated 6 July 1994 (“the 1994 CP”) that was annexed to the Certificate of Title for No 21 also showed that subdivision of the land on which the Properties are situate had occurred by that time.
 For completeness, I should note that I was also satisfied that the 1994 CP was likewise not the subdivision plan contemplated in ss 99(1) and 99(1A) of the LTA.

 31     It followed that the Plaintiffs had failed to produce the approved subdivision plan in evidence.
-In this regard, reference may be made to _Andrew John Hanam v Lam Vui and another_ [2013] 4 SLR 554 (“ _Andrew John Hanam_ ”) where Belinda Ang Saw Ean J expressed the view (at [29]) that:
+In this regard, reference may be made to _Andrew John Hanam v Lam Vui and another_ <span class="citation">[2013] 4 SLR 554</span> (“ _Andrew John Hanam_ ”) where Belinda Ang Saw Ean J expressed the view (at [29]) that:

  ...[I]n my view, the subdivision plan must be tendered in evidence if there is to be any reliance on an easement that is “appropriated or set apart” on the subdivision plan ... [emphasis added]